 Tommye-K. Mayer, Author

 P.O.
-Box 23, Hanover Station Boston, MA 02113-0001
+Box 23, Hanover Station

-(tel) 617-367-5815 (fax) 617-507-0794
+(tel) 617-367-5815

 But maybe you should think about the hows and whys.
 Reading Tommye-K. Mayer's "Teaching Me To Run," brings a new awareness to your running.
 With this new awareness, many find themselves more effective runners enjoying it even more.

-How and Why did stroke survivor Tommye K. Mayer teach her hemi-plegic body to run? yes, run!
+How and Why did stroke survivor Tommye K. Mayer teach her hemiplegic body to run? yes, run!
 Having survived a nearly fatal cerebral hemorrhage, Mayer shouldn't have been able to succeed.
 Instead, in Teaching Me To Run, Mayer shows readers just how she did it, learning well enough finish Boston's Tufts 10K, and this past June 2001, to finish the Kona Marathon with the American Stroke Association marathon team.

-chapter from this triumph of mind over matter.
-Or order your copy from Amazon.com.
+Take a peek inside.
+Read a bit of this triumph of mind over matter.
+Or your copy from Amazon.

-One-Handed in a Two-Handed World
+One-Handed in a Two-Handed World , 2007 Third Edition

-Written by one who's "been there - done that," One-Handed is a step-by-step guide for managing just about everything with the use of only one hand.
+Text Box: Written by one who's "been there - done that," One-Handed is a step-by-step guide for managing just about everything with the use of only one hand.

 Whether your one-handedness is a result of a:

 One-Handed in a Two-Handed World will help you get back into living.
-Click on the book title, above, to order your copy of the book Endorsed by
+Click on the book title, above, for more information.

 Coming soon from Tommye-K. Mayer